bcgov/startup-sample-project-aws-serverless-TFC/docs/tfc_to_s3_migration.md

 terraform init
 ```

+This ensures that the statefile is downloaded to your local machine and prepares terraform for the migration

 ## 3. Use Existing or Create New S3 Bucket and DynamoDB Table

 **Option 1: Use Existing Resources (Recommended):**